datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Within ``midterm_project``, the ``code/`` directory is where you want to place your scripts.
 Finally you can try out the Python API of DataLad!

 But first, you plan your research question.
 You decide to do a classification analysis with a k-nearest neighbors algorithm [#f2]_.
 The iris dataset works well for such questions.
-Based on the features of the flowers (sepal and petal width and length) you can try to predict what type of flower (*Setosa*, *Versicolor*, or *Virginica*) a particular flower in the dataset is.
+Based on the features of the flowers (sepal and petal width and length) you will try to predict what type of flower (*Setosa*, *Versicolor*, or *Virginica*) a particular flower in the dataset is.
 You settle on two objectives for your analysis: